Cherreads

 Except it didn't feel like a dream.
 Dreams had a quality to them, a sort of fluid unreality that let you accept impossible things.
 This felt real.
 The smell of coffee in the air.
 The distant sound of sirens.
 The complete and total absence of whale-related trauma.

-Mike sat up slowly, taking inventory.
+Mike sat up slowly, taking note of his condition.
 No pain.
 No visible injuries.
 He was wearing the same clothes he'd been wearing on the beach—jeans, a faded Superman t-shirt that he wore ironically except it wasn't ironic anymore, was it?

 The apartment around him was unfamiliar but lived-in.
 Modern furniture, minimalist decor, floor-to-ceiling windows that looked out over a city he didn't recognize.
 Everything was just slightly off in a way he couldn't quite articulate.